 Firstly, a spreadsheet is not very engaging.
 It can be complicated, messy, and confusing.
 However, the biggest problem here is that customers do not trust spreadsheets.
 They hide formulas in the background, so the customer does not know where a benefit number is coming from or how it was calculated.

-Shark is a specially designed sales application which stimulates value-based discussions with customers in a transparent way.
+Shark is a specially designed sales application that stimulates value-based discussions with customers in a transparent way.
 The benefit and ROI calculations in Shark cannot be altered therefore offering a consistent and trustworthy approach.

 "There are no outputs!"